FrankYang-17/RealUnify/README.md

 - Existing evaluation paradigms, which primarily assess understanding and generation in isolation, are insufficient for determining whether a unified model can leverage its understanding to enhance its generation, or use generative simulation to facilitate deeper comprehension.
 - To address this critical gap, we introduce <strong>RealUnify</strong>, a benchmark specifically designed to evaluate bidirectional capability synergy.
 RealUnify comprises <strong>1,000</strong> meticulously human-annotated instances spanning 10 categories and 32 subtasks.
-- It is structured around two core axes: <strong>1) Understanding Enhances Generation</strong>, which requires reasoning (e.g., commonsense, logic) to guide image generation, and <strong>2) Generation Enhances Understanding</strong>, which necessitates mental simulation or reconstruction (e.g., of transformed or disordered visual inputs) to solve reasoning tasks.
+- It is structured around two core axes: <strong>1) Understanding Enhances Generation (UEG)</strong>, which requires reasoning (e.g., commonsense, logic) to guide image generation, and <strong>2) Generation Enhances Understanding (GEU)</strong>, which necessitates mental simulation or reconstruction (e.g., of transformed or disordered visual inputs) to solve reasoning tasks.
 - A key contribution is our <strong>dual-evaluation protocol</strong>, which combines direct end-to-end assessment with a diagnostic stepwise evaluation that decomposes tasks into distinct understanding and generation phases.
 This protocol allows us to precisely discern whether performance bottlenecks stem from deficiencies in core abilities or from a failure to integrate them.

 ## 🔍 Benchmark Overview